Maryland Weather: Memorial Day Weekend Will Be On The Cooler Side, Rain Expected

 Sunday: It’s expected to be cool and damp with a high of 61.
 Rain is expected throughout the day.

-WJZ’s Weather Team will be working throughout the weekend to track any possible storms headed our way.MORE NEWS: Transportation Officials Urging Drivers To Be Responsible This Memorial Day Weekend
+WJZ’s Weather Team will be working throughout the weekend to track any possible storms headed our way.MORE NEWS: Ocean City Welcomes Return Of Memorial Day Revelers

 Stay up-to-date with the latest forecast by downloading the WJZ weather app.